tanishqv010/Aerovigil/README.md

 - Forest Fire (1 or 0)

 ## VI.
 Model
-On the above given dataset, we trained a Random Forest Classifier and fine-tuned it using Bayesian Optimization Technique and achieved an accuracy of 66.35%
+On the modified dataset, we trained a Random Forest Classifier and fine-tuned it using the Bayesian Optimization Technique, achieving an accuracy of 66.35%.
+The trained model is saved and used for real-time prediction using incoming sensor data and weather API responses.

 ## VII.
 Requirements
 - Drone / Parts to make Drone
-- Arduino UNO
-- HC-05 Bluetooth Module
+- ESP32
 - SHT-20 Humidity and Temperature Sensor Probe
 - MQ-2 Smoke Sensor
-- Bread Board
+- Breadboard and wiring components
+- Internet Connectivity for MQTT and Weather API
+- OpenWeatherMap API Key